Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/research-program-for-literacy-without-sound/handout.md

 The more useful question is:

-> what practical research program can begin now, with real populations, real materials, and a real infrastructure strategy?
+> what practical research program can begin now, with real populations, real materials, and a real data-and-support plan?

 ## Why a concrete program is worth doing

 A more concrete program would help in several ways.

 - It would move the conversation from possibility to evidence.
-- It would make the infrastructure case easier for institutions and funders to understand.
+- It would make the support case easier for institutions and funders to understand.
 - It would connect the science series to a buildable research agenda.
 - It would let Brazil function as a real empirical base rather than only as background evidence.
 - It would produce reusable materials, datasets, and study designs that later work can build on.